RedisGears/RedisGears/docs/docs/Development.md

 }
 ```

-Update the the `package.json` to add the devDependency to the gears API.
+Update the `package.json` to add the gears API to the `devDependencies` object.

 ```js
 {